 Ingredient Notes

-- Walnuts: For an extra hint of flavour, you might like to lightly toast the walnuts for 5 minutes in a hot oven before blitzing.
+- Walnuts: For added flavor, lightly toast walnuts in a hot oven for 5 minutes before blending.

 How To Make